nashcalc/prototype/README.md

   **Ben:**

+    Fix logic for setting row and column floor on buttons (could store the main div element somewhere and just change stuff with usestate, saving a ton of space)

     Make solvenasheq output human readable from existing arrays -- first convert arrays to lists and then use logic to copy site

     Get example data from the forms and leave commented above the function for testing